srivatsamarichi/service-offerings/workshops/github-1day.md

 - Visualize the work and prioritize alongside code using project boards

+- Configuring Teams in GitHub organization

 ### GitHub Repos

-- Demonstration on basic GitHub features like commit, push, pull and code review with pull requests
+- Overview about Distributed and Centralized version control system (GIT/TFVC)

+- Demonstration on-

     - Clone the repo with your choice of IDE
+    - Associate your work with commits
+    - Update code with fetch and pull
     - Walkthrough about Branch policies
+    - Review code with pull requests

 ### CI/CD with GitHub Actions